homemadearcade/zero/BACKLOG.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

+Security for changing the game textures....
+Any user can really edit those textures now because amazon isnt checking.
+Perhaps it has to go through our check?

 Fix with Cobrowsing?? right now broken af when switching between two different users

 The way gameContext.player.classId works ??
 Not sure but like